 You might think you can get a job done faster if you don't have to spend time putting on safety equipment.
 But, cutting corners can have devastating effects.
 Falls remain one of the top causes of death in construction.
 It's the law to use fall protection whenever a worker faces serious risk of injury, including:

-- On structures where a worker could fall more than 7 feet
+- Working on structures where a worker could fall more than 7 feet.

-- On thrustouts, trusses, beams, purlins, and plates at heights over 15 feet
+- Working on thrustouts, trusses, beams, purlins, and plates at heights over 15 feet.

-To prevent accidental falls at worksites, guardrails and toeboards or other effective barriers to falls should be used.
-However, there will be areas where guardrails or other barriers are not feasible.
-In these cases, workers must use approved personal fall protection systems or positioning devices.
+To prevent falls at worksites, you should use guardrails and toeboards or other strong fall barriers.
+Still, there will be areas where guardrails or other barriers aren't going to work.
+That's when workers need to use approved personal fall protection systems or positioning devices.